Skip to main content

 }

-• ref("buttonElement"): The ref directive creates a reference to the <button> element and assigns it to the buttonElement property of <my-button> component instance, allowing direct interaction with the DOM element.
+In the example above, the directive ref("buttonElement")creates a reference to the <button> element and assigns it to the buttonElement property of <my-button> component instance, allowing direct interaction with the DOM element.

 note

 Even though the <button> element is part of our <my-button> component’s template, you can’t directly access DOM elements inside the template without a reference.
-The ref directive provides this direct access, allowing you to manipulate or retrieve information from a specific DOM element.
+The ref directive provides this direct access, enabling you to manipulate or retrieve information from a specific DOM element.

 Syntax breakdown